adobe/aepsdk-assurance-ios/README.md

 ]
 ```

+## TestApps
+Two sample apps are provided (one each for Swift and Objective-c) which demonstrate setting up and getting started with Assurance extension.
+Their targets are in `AEPAssurance.xcodeproj`, runnable in `AEPAssurance.xcworkspace`.
+Sample app source code can be found in the `TestApps` directory.
+Here is the documentation to help you get started with test application

 ## Development

 The first time you clone or download the project, you should run the following from the root directory to setup the environment: